 - Dr. Robert Provencal Senior Project Scientist responsible for ICOS instrument optics and laser design and testing, oversees electrical and software components. - Vimal Parsotam Electrical Engineer responsible for instrument communications and electrical component installation and testing. - 3.
-Work Plans: The upcoming year (December 2008 through December 2009) affords this project several prime opportunities to complete dive missions with the ICOS instrument visiting both hydrocarbon cold seeps as well as high temperature hydrothermal vents.
-The first upcoming expedition is a repeat cruise with two dives (ROV Ventana) to the Monterey Canyon methane cold seeps that were visited in October 2008.
-The completion of these two dives should represent the completion of the first phase of the instrument engineering and proof-of-concept.
-The period from January 2009 through April 2009 will represent a time of more intense calibration and characterization of the instrument performance (of both CH4 and CO2 concentration and isotopic composition) at the Girguis lab at Harvard using a high pressure inlet and calibration system.
-In May 2009, there will be one dive (ROV Ventana) again to the cold seeps found in Monterey Canyon, during which we will begin testing the instrument's capability for simultaneous measurement of both CH4 and CO2 stable isotope and concentrations.
-This will be the first dive of the second phase of the development and will represent the first ever in situ co-registered measurement of $\delta^{13}$ C-CO2 and $\delta^{13}$ C-CH4.
-Later, in July 2009, the instrument will be deployed on the DSV Alvin - to the hydrothermal vent field along the Juan de Fuca Ridge making the first in situ co-registered measurements of $\delta^{13}$ C-CO2 and $\delta^{13}$ C-CH4 of direct hydrothermal vent fluid.
-Finally, in October of 2009 there will be a return visit to Monterey Bay for a 3-month test deployment and interfacing with the MARS deep sea observatory cable.
+Work Plans: The previous years (2008 through December 2009) afforded this project several prime opportunities to complete dive missions with the ICOS instrument, visiting both hydrocarbon cold seeps as well as high temperature hydrothermal vents.
+The first expedition was a cruise (on the RV Point Lobos and using the ROV Ventana) to the Monterey Canyon methane cold seeps in October 2008, followed by two other dives to the same field site in 2009.
+These two dives represent the completion of the first phase of the instrument engineering and proof-of-concept, and the data recovered demonstrate the efficacy of this instrument (see below).
+January 2009 through April 2009 was a time of more intense calibration and characterization of the instrument performance (of both CH4 and CO2 concentration and isotopic composition) at the Girguis lab at Harvard using a high pressure inlet and calibration system.
+In May 2009, was one dive (ROV Ventana) again to the cold seeps found in Monterey Canyon, during which we will begin testing the instrument's capability for simultaneous measurement of both CH4 and CO2 stable isotope and concentrations.
+This was first dive of the second phase of the development and will represent the first ever in situ co-registered measurement of δ^{13} C-CO2 and δ^{13} C-CH4.
+Finally, in October of 2009 there was a return visit to Monterey Bay for a 3-month test deployment and interfacing with the MARS deep sea observatory cable.
+Finally, we are taking advantage of recent events in the Gulf to demonstrate the efficacy of this technology.
+In Spring of 2011, we will be deploying this instrument in the Gulf of Mexico, near the site of the BO oil spill, as well as naturally occurring oil seeps and brine pools, to isotopically "map" the methane from the oil spill, and to better understand stable carbon isotope dynamics in naturally occurring seeps.